 Give yourself permission to step away from the topic for a little while when you’re not feeling creative.
 You really can relax your way toward productivity!
 It may sound counter-intuitive but when you disengage that lizard brain with rest and relaxation, you will get unstuck.

-What de-stresses you every time, without fail?
+Invent a relaxation ritual for yourself that you can do whenever you’re feeling overwhelmed.
+What helps you to reboot and refresh?
+Playing with your dog?
+A hot bath?
+Your favorite book?
 If you have a relaxation ritual up your sleeve whenever you find yourself stuck, you’ll actually begin to associate an enjoyable experience that goes along with your creative block.
-Imagine saying, “I can’t think of any new blog ideas.
+Imagine saying, “I have no idea how to handle this situation.
 I guess I’ll have to lock my door, turn off my phone and spend an hour in the tub sipping tea”.
 Boohoo!

 You’ll begin to perceive getting stuck as an opportunity to pamper yourself instead of a reason to punish yourself.
 You’ll be amazed to see that inspiration strikes as a happy byproduct of compassionate self-care.
 If you need to enlist some outside help, check out this list of the 15 best TED Talks for sparking creativity.